 Search engines like Google, Yahoo and Bing allow users to pay to appear in their search listings.
 This can be a very quick way to drive traffic to your website and is a great solution if you want to create a buzz around a new website or product.
 It’s premise is pretty straight forward: if you invest enough to get your ads in top position, then potential customers will see you first.
 If people are searching for the same key words you have bid on, and you correspond that with well-written ads, you will get clicks almost as soon as your campaign goes live.
-You can read more about search engine marketing here.
+Contact us if you want to know more about search engine marketing.

 Good inbound links from other websites to yours are highly valued by Google.
 Ideally, these websites should be authoritative, relevant to your industry and should hyperlink keywords within their text back to your site.
 Similarly, using good outbound links within your own content will gain you greater relevancy in the eyes of search engines.
 Internal linking within your own pages is also good practice as it improves the navigation experience for the user and helps your overall ranking.

 On Page SEO refers to what you do to your website directly to improve its SEO performance.
 Conducting regular diagnostic checks is important so that you can identify any technical issues that could be affecting your ranking.
 You can practise good house-keeping by writing headlines that reflect users search queries, using header tags correctly, making sure all images have relevant ALT tags and checking for broken links.